 Coronavirus is here to tell us one thing: that we can live with fewer emissions.
 The stock market crashes, but the world keeps going.
 Earth is letting us “test drive” what a solution to the climate change problem looks like.
 Earth is the parent that is holding the bicycle while we, the child, is learning to cycle.
 Even after all of our mistakes, Earth has sent us this virus as a gift: rather than leave us to collapse and extinction, it is putting us in quarantine, in curfew, so that we can learn our lesson.
 It is the parent disciplining the careless teenager: “no CO2 emissions for two months until you learn to spend your carbon budget on more useful things like textbooks and food, instead of apps and weed”

 In fact, Coronavirus is likely to have been a direct result of climate change.
 As species around the globe become climate refugees, they begin to come in contact with each other in ways that they didn’t before.
 Our ecosystems are in motion because of these changes brought about by climate change, which means that viruses are also in motion.
 The rise in global temperature also affects the proliferation of other viruses and microorganisms in ways that we cannot predict.
 Earth may be sending us more messages in the near future, even though we have reached the stage where we don’t deserve any more warnings.
-Can we start to listen to the ones served so far?

 to be continued…